 a) The referee will remain in the same place as in the individual competitions.
-At his indication, the two teams will come in on their allocated side, in line with the outer edge of contest area, in order according to the draw of categories, and will stand face-to-face.
+At his indication, the two teams will come in on their allocated side allotted, in line with for the outer edge of contest area and in order according to the draw of categories descending order and the heaviest weight being closer to the referee, and will stand standing face-to-face team.